doxout/stractory/README.md

 Some good actor examples:

-- a single game between two (or more) players
+- a game between two (or more) players
-- a chatroom actor
+- a chatroom
-- a collaborative drawing board actor
+- a collaborative drawing board
-- a single opened live document actor
+- a single opened live document

 and so on.